strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/webhoneypot/webhoneypot.md

-After a while, oyu should see some attack strings in your Logs.
+After a while, you should see some attack strings in your Logs.